The New Jersey Economic Development Authority (NJEDA) announced the creation of its Cannabis Equity Grant Program. It is long awaited.

 “I am in full support of funding the Cannabis Equity Grant Program to help private entities,” said Lt.
 Governor Sheila Oliver.
 “The Murphy Administration fought for the legalization of cannabis because of our commitment to social justice issues.”

 Suppose several conditional license winners don’t get money in time.
 Then the social justice aspect of legalization is likely to fail.
-Thus New Jersey cannabis will continue to be dominated by White male-owned corporations.
+Thus White male-owned corporations will still dominate New Jersey cannabis.
 They are Multi-State Operators (MSOs) with few ties to New Jersey.
 That has been the case with the New Jersey medical cannabis program for several years.

-It remains to be seen how minorities run many companies that say they are minority-owned.
+It remains to be seen how many minorities run the companies that say they are minority-owned.

 Many individuals formed companies and put a local minority or a woman as owners to receive prioritization.